jaison080/oop_lab/README.md

 <br>iv) Exit</li>
   <li>19.Write a Java program that implements Quick sort algorithm for sorting a list of numbers in ascending order.</li>
   <li>20.Write a Java program that implements Quick sort algorithm for sorting a list of names in ascending order.</li>
-  <li>21.Write a Java program that implements the binary search algorithm.</li>
+  <li>21.Write a Java program that implements the Binary Search algorithm.</li>
   </ul>
   <br>
   <h2>CYCLE 7</h2>